acuppy/speaking-proposals/proposals/difficult-conversations.md

 ### Abstract

-It’s never easy to have a tough conversations, and they never go away.
+It’s never easy to have a tough conversation, and they never go away.
 Therefore, I see a better way to live with them, and I want everyone to hear it: empower yourself to understand why we do what we do so you can effect change.
 Understanding creates empathy.
 Empathy reduces (not eliminates) conflict.

-This talk is a practical course on the triad of human psychology: language, physiology and focus.
+This talk is a practical course on the triad of human psychology: language, physiology, and focus.
 I’ll walk through simple strategies that lower stress, create empathy and manage emotions.

 ### Description